EnocDelgado/calendar-app/README.md

 # CalendarAPP

-This projct is based on Fernado Herrera React's course created with MERN stcak.
+This project is based on Fernando Herrera React's course created with MERN stack.